-The English Language Institute at the University of Pittsburgh has five essential functions at the University.
+The English Language Institute (ELI) at the University of Pittsburgh has six essential functions at the University.

-The first function of the Institute is to offer non-credit courses in English as a second language for international students who want to improve their English for academic, professional, or personal reasons.
-In addition to instruction, the ELI provides students with opportunities to experience life on an American university campus and to interact with members of the university campus and the local community.
+The first function of the Institute is to offer non-credit courses in English for speakers of other languages who want to improve their English for academic, professional, or personal reasons.
+In addition to instruction, the ELI provides students with opportunities to experience life on an American university campus and to interact with members of the University campus and the local community.

 The second function of the ELI is to assist the University by testing students who are non-native speakers of English.
 There are two aspects to this function.
 First, the ELI tests international teaching assistants to ensure compliance with the legal requirements of the Commonwealth of Pennsylvania.
 Second, the ELI assists the University in validating the English proficiency of non-native speakers of English who are matriculating in University programs.